 It includes various tasks such as proper collaboration, deployment automation, continuous integration, and infrastructure management.

 Lastly, platform engineers use the same skills and abilities found across DevOps but differ in role.
-It focuses on building and maintaining the internal developer platform that accelerates software delivery.

 It includes automation tasks, managing configurations, provisioning infrastructure, and supporting the development needs of an application.